Roast beef sandwich

 The roast beef sandwich is a sandwich that is made out of sliced roast beef or sometimes beef loaf.
-It is sold at many diners in the United States, as well as fast food chains, such as Arby's, Rax Roast Beef, and Roy Rogers Restaurants.
+It is sold at many diners in the United States, as well as fast food chains such as Arby's, Rax Roast Beef, and Roy Rogers Restaurants.
+It is sold in many pubs in the UK and at festivals.
 This style of sandwich often comes on a hamburger bun and may be topped with barbecue sauce and/or melted American cheese.
-The roast beef sandwich also commonly comprises bread, cold roast beef (either the leftovers from a homemade dinner or deli meat), lettuce, tomatoes, and mustard, although it would not be uncommon to find cheese, horseradish, fresh/powdered chili pepper and even in some cases red onion.
-Roast beef sandwiches may be served hot or cold, and are sometimes served open faced.
+The roast beef sandwich also commonly comprises bread, cold roast beef (either the leftovers from a homemade dinner or deli meat), lettuce, tomatoes, and mustard, although it would not be uncommon to find cheese, horseradish, fresh or powdered chili pepper, or red onion.
+Roast beef sandwiches may be served hot or cold, and are sometimes served open-faced.

 History

+Roast beef sandwiches have been enjoyed since the 19th century.
+John Keats mentions roast beef sandwiches on a walking tour of Scotland he enjoyed in 1818.
 Some trace the origins of the modern (American-style) roast beef sandwich as far back as 1877, with the then little known "beefsteak toast" recipe: cold beef, bread and gravy dish.

 In 1900, the dish was described by The Washington Post as "unattractive" and as "a tired ark in a gravy flood".

 The dish gained popularity in the coming years and by 1931, some critics even went as far as to describe it as "a true taste of South Dakota".